heidelgram/HGSimpleCorpusNetwork/README.md

 # Introduction
-This tool can be used to do batch frequency analysis on unreliable corpus data.
+This tool can be used to do batch frequency analysis on corrupted corpus data.
 Given a set of search terms and a set of text files, the script will generate an adjacency matrix, a gexf file, and a graphml file linking the search terms to the texts.

 ![Functionality](documentation/functionality-I.png)

-In order to account for unreliable data (i.e. ocr corrupted data), the search algorithm supports levenshtein distances and gestalt pattern matching in order to also recognize similar (i.e. distorted) tokens.
+In order to account for corrupted data (i.e. ocr-corrupted data), the search algorithm supports levenshtein distances and gestalt pattern matching in order to also recognize similar (i.e. distorted) tokens.
 For example, the algorithm is able to recognize _do1or_* as _dolor_.
 This enables fairly accurate frequency estimates, even when dealing with highly corrupted data.

 # Requirements